dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     -
     connectionString: HostName=mic16iot.azure-devices.net;DeviceId=mic16IntelIoTGateway;SharedAccessKey=q9D0X2vXNsQ5LET3TlXx+FpHZ1SP6pQ9+69+hudCIZk=
     ```
-1. Copy the connection string for the new device from the command output, and past it along with your device id into the "**[myresources.txt](./myresources.txt)**" file:
+1. Copy the connection string for the new device from the command output, and document it along with your device id in the "**[myresources.txt](./myresources.txt)**" file:

     ![Document Device Identity](images/08030-DocumentDeviceIdentity.png)